lwinschermann/FlowbasedOfflineChargingScheduler/README.md

   </tr>
 </table>

-In our initial experiments, we used data collected at an office location parking lot and processed it with the code shared here: https://github.com/lwinschermann/OfficeEVparkingLot
+In our initial experiments, we used data collected at an office location parking lot and processed it with the code shared here: https://github.com/lwinschermann/OfficeEVparkingLot.
+See dataGen.py for the code that called upon the other repository and the exact filtering settings.

 The code is run from the main.py.
 For comparison, the code includes a Gurobi [3] model that can solve the same problem.